johnpeart/johnpeart.github.io/src/game/2024-12-30-super-mario-six-golden-coins.md

 Well, I'm an adult now and that means I don't have to borrow copies any more; I can buy one! £10 from CEX.
 Bargain.

-[A "DX" hack of the game](https://www.romhacking.net/hacks/3784/) has been developed by the retro gaming community, meaning not only can I play the game but I can create a *better* version of the game.
+[A "DX" hack of the game](https://www.romhacking.net/hacks/3784/) has been developed by the retro gaming community, meaning not only can I play the game but I can play a *better* version of the game.
 This hack makes the game full colour and it removes bugs from the original game that caused slowdown and lag in the original title.

 {% include "components/objects/pocket.svg" screenshotCount:"001" screenshotFormat:".gif" %}